yahyalmh/Receipt/README.md

 # Receipt
-This is a receipt converter app which is using google MLKit to extract text from image, indentify language and translate it.
+This is a receipt converter app which is using google MLKit to extract text from an image, indentify language and translate it.
-The app is designed based on google best practice and clean architecture.
+The app is designed based on google best practices and clean architecture.

 ## Technologies
 - Kotlin